 These remarks will be very brief.
 After the end of the Mycenean civilisation (around 1200 BC) a kind of "Dark Age", about which we know little, came down on the emergent Greek (Dorian and Ionian) peoples, from which they began to emerge some time before Homer (c.
 750 BC).
-Amongst the most important features of this re-emergence was a slow expansion of the Greeks over the period from 800-500 BC, to colonize large areas around the Mediterranean and in the Black Sea coastline (cf Map on slides).
+Amongst the most important features of this re-emergence were a history of slow expansion of the Greeks over the period from 800-500 BC, to colonize large areas around the Mediterranean and in the Black Sea coastline (cf Map on slides).
 These can be thought of as small trading centres, and small city states- although some of them became quite big (eg., Miletus, Chalcius, Eritrea, Corinth, Megara, Phocaea, etc).
 At the time of Thales (c.
 580 BC), Miletus was an important city-state.
-Many of these centres are still extant, and some even grew to great cities (eg., Byzantium, Syracusa, Massilia (Marseilles) or Neapolis (Naples)).
+Many of these are still extant and have even grown to great cities (eg., Byzantium, Syracusa, or Massilia (Marseilles) or Neapolis (Naples)).
 Thus by 550 BC important colonies existed in Sicily and Southern Italy (Magna Grecia), Thrace, and the "Exxine Sea" (Black Sea), and even beyond.
 This coastline civilisation lived alongside the trading civilisation of the Phoenicians, based initially in the Middle East (Tyre, Sidon, etc), and later in Carthage and the Cartheginian empire (founded 810 BC).

 Around 500 BC the rise of the Persian empire created a threat to many of the Mediterranean civilisations.
 After initial defeats (eg., at the famous battle of Thermopylae), the Greeks actually succeeded in beating off the Persians.
-After this began the great 'Golden Age' in Athenian history- the time of the later pre-Socratic philosophers and of Socrates.
+After this the great 'Golden Age' in Athenian history.
 However in 431 BC the Pelopponesian War between Sparta and Athens began, and raged until the victory of Sparta in 404 BC.
 After this the power and influence of Athens was eclipsed.
-It might well have been forgotten if not for Alexander the Great, who by conquering vast stretches of the Middle East and Asia as far as India, would vastly extend Greek influence and knowledge of Greek culture, and ensure that Hellenistic ideas did not completely die out after the fall of the Greek and Roman empires.
+It might well have been forgotten if not for Alexander the Great, who by conquering vast stretches of the Middle East and Asia as far as India, would vastly extend Greek influence and knowledge of Greek ideas, and ensure that Hellenistic ideas did not completely die out after the fall of the Greek and Roman empires.